IATI/iati-account-docs/docs/manage_data_files.rst

 Viewing your data files
 -------------------------
-To view a list of your IATI data files:
+To view a list of your IATI data files in IATI Account:

 1) Go to the 'My Data' page, and click "View Organisation" :